faridrh/EnglishLearningHub/src/stories/intermediate/the-lost-key.md

 "Is this yours?" he asked, holding up the key.

-Sarah felt enormous relief.
+Sarah felt <mark>enormous</mark> relief.
 "Yes, that's it!
 Thank you so much!"

 As she walked home, Sarah realized that sometimes the answer to our problems is simpler than we think.
-She had been so worried about being locked out that she hadn't considered retracing her steps.
+She had been so worried about being locked out that she hadn't considered <mark>retracing</mark> her steps.
 From now on, she decided, she would be more careful with her belongings and remember that asking for help often leads to solutions.

-When she finally opened her apartment door, Sarah felt grateful not just for finding her key, but for the reminder that community and kindness exist everywhere, even in small coffee shops.
+When she finally opened her apartment door, Sarah felt <mark>grateful</mark> not just for finding her key, but for the reminder that community and kindness exist everywhere, even in small coffee shops.

 ---